 457(b): Cash withdrawals and rollovers are available upon termination of employment at any age, and at age 591⁄2 while you are still working at U-M.

-Loans: Available for both the SRA and the 457(b).
+Loans: Available for both the 403(b) SRA and the 457(b) Deferred Compensation Plan.